mfsiat/personal_blog_project/readme.md

 [![license](https://img.shields.io/badge/license-MIT-green.svg)](https://shields.io/)
 [![license](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](https://shields.io/)

 A simple blog project created with laravel php.
+[Click here to view the complete blog](http://nasirblog.epizy.com/ "My Blog")

 ## Config
 The user.php file on the app folder is a model. as laravel follows the MVC concept so user.php behaves as a model.the controllers are in the: